 The island is owned and managed by the Wildlife Trust of South and West Wales and is the site of Britain’s first offshore bird observatory, established in 1933.

-Following a review of navigation aids in 2010, Trinity House announced their intention to discontinue Skokholm Lighthouse.
-Trinity House offered the building to the Wildlife Trust and following a fundraising campaign they purchased the lighthouse.
+Following a review of navigation aids in 2010, Trinity House offered the building to the Wildlife Trust and following a fundraising campaign they purchased the lighthouse.
 Two full-time wardens were employed from January 2013, living in the lighthouse.
 The old island buildings were also restored.
+The LED light continues to operate outside the lighthouse building.